 If your child is showing any of these signs, it would be a good idea to talk to a specialist and get a professional opinion on what to do.

 It’s not an easy task to make sure that your child is succeeding in school.
 But, as a parent that’s what we want for our kids, to learn and be educated, it’s so important.
 It’s our job to work with teachers and not have it fall on only them.
 We are a team, and it’s our job to support our child’s learning.
 If you want your child to succeed in school and life, we need to be their number one cheerleader.
-Build a healthy example for learning.
+Build a healthy example of learning.